sunshine-protocol/monetary-futarchy/README.md

 **The purpose of this project is to raise awareness of the treasury's governance and it's significant influence on ecosystem development**.
 The treasury is fed by Polkadot's dilution mechanism.
 In practice, this mechanism extracts a silent tax on liquid DOTs; this tax is redistributed to the treasury and validators/nominators in the form of minted rewards.
 This is an example of the [Cantillon Effect](https://www.aier.org/article/sound-money-project/cantillon-effects-and-money-neutrality) in which the first to receive new funds benefit disproportionately.

-If this isn't immediately clear, consider the following example.
+> If this isn't immediately clear, consider the following example.
 I issue five beads and back all of the beads by $10.
 So you might reason that each bead is worth $2 (*assuming there was a market*).
 If I issue five more beads, but don't increase the amount that backs the beads, you would reason that each bead is worth $1.
 This is basically how inflation works, but it doesn't happen all at once.
 It happens slowly over time because prices adjust slowly over time.
-So the first to spend the new funds are spending in a market that is, figuratively, treating each bead as if it is worth $2.
+So the first to spend the new funds are spending in a market that is treating each bead as if it is worth $2.
 Eventually, prices adjust and somewhere down the line, each bead is worth $1.

 So, the takeaway is that issuance redistributes wealth `=>` DOT holders really need to pay attention to the structure of Polkadot's monetary policy.
 Moreover, the initial issuance schedule, which conservatively dilutes significant DOTs into the treasury, should not be enforced indefinitely. **([1](#futarchy)) How will changes be made to this issuance schedule and what kind of mechanisms are in place to prevent (or expensively price) radical changes?**